sebivenlo/esd-2024-jit-compiler/README.md

 ## Audience

 Our audience are 4th year Informatics students.
 They learned Java in PRC1/PRC2/ALDA.
 Learned C programming in OSCO.
 And in projects learned about Javascript/TypeScript.
 In Data Science, and maybe internship/minor learned about Python.
 In PRC1 or PRC2, they learned about the Java Architecture, like the JVM.

+## Workshop
+Training workshops are designed to teach new skills or knowledge to attendees.
+The goal of a training workshop is to provide attendees with the knowledge and skills they need to perform a specific task or function.
+Activities in a training workshop might include lectures, demonstrations, hands-on practice, and group discussions.
+Source: https://makeiterate.com/how-to-plan-a-workshop-a-quick-and-easy-guide/